xcp-ng/xcp-ng-org/docs/vms/vms.md

 **Download**: [https://github.com/xcp-ng/win-pv-drivers/releases](https://github.com/xcp-ng/win-pv-drivers/releases)

 ##### Prerequisite: Disable "Manage Citrix PV drivers via Windows Update"
-The first step before installing XCP-ng's Windows PV Drivers, before the VM creation and first start, is to make sure than Windows Update is not going to install Citrix tools automatically at first boot.
+The first step before installing XCP-ng's Windows PV Drivers — before the VM creation and first start — is to make sure that Windows Update is not going to install Citrix tools automatically at first boot.
 This behaviour is governed by the "Manage Citrix PV drivers via Windows Update" parameter in a VM's advanced view.
 It must be off, or installation of the XCP-ng Windows PV Drivers will be blocked.

 Before creating the VM: